Honda Valkyrie: Reintroduction

 The Valkyrie was reintroduced in November 2013 (as a 2014 model) as a redesign of the GL1800 Gold Wing.

-The reintroduced Valkyrie (F6C) shared the same liquid cooled 1832cc flat six engine (117 bhp at 5,500 rpm/123 lb.-ft. torque at 4,000 rpm) as well as underlying frame and 5-speed transmission as the Honda Goldwing.
+The reintroduced Valkyrie (NRX1800) shared the same liquid cooled 1832cc flat six engine (117 bhp at 5,500 rpm/123 lb.-ft. torque at 4,000 rpm) as well as underlying frame and 5-speed transmission as the Honda Goldwing.
 However the Valkyrie loses the fairing, windshield and bags (windshield and bags are available Honda optional accessories).
 ABS is also available (not standard).
 The Valkyrie has an all digital multi-instrument dash screen.

 At the Tokyo Motor Show, Honda revealed their new 'naked' version of the GL1800, as the 2014 Valkyrie, using the same 1832cc six-cylinder engine as the Gold Wing but weighing 70 kg less.
 The new Valkyrie has increased rake and trail, front and rear suspension revised for the reduced weight, 50/50 weight distribution and large tires after the fashion of sport-bikes.
 The Valkyrie's horsepower-to-weight ratio puts it in the muscle bike class according to some reviewers.
-It was expected to be on sale by Spring, 2014, for about $17,000 for the base model (the model with an anti-lock braking system will cost more).
+It was expected to be on sale in early 2014, priced at about $17,000 for the base model (the model with an anti-lock braking system will cost more).
 The reintroduced Valkyrie was only available for two model years (2014 and 2015) before Honda dropped the bike in the US market.